 We conducted an exploratory study to examine how individuals interact with EXPLORESELF and how it may foster exploration and reflection on personal challenges.
-The study was conducted online via Zoom to ensure that participants could engage in the study in an environment of their choice, where they could feel most comfortable and secure.
-Conducting the study online allowed for greater flexibility in participation, enabling individuals to interact with EX-PLORESELF at their own pace and in their preferred settings, which is known to lead to more authentic and reflective responses [32, 86].
-Our study protocol was approved by the public institutional review board of the Ministry of Health and Welfare of South Korea prior to recruitment.
+As part of the study, participants explored their own challenges using EXPLORESELF on their computers.
+The study was conducted online via Zoom to allow participants to engage from a comfortable and secure environment of their choice.
+This online approach enabled participants to interact with EXPLORESELF at their own pace and in their preferred settings, which has been shown to foster more authentic and reflective responses [38, 104].
+We refined both the system and the study protocol through three pilot sessions with Korean adults.
+For example, we incorporated the Pinned Themes feature, enabling users to pin and revisit previously generated themes.
+We also revised the wording used in the interface and the tutorial procedure to clarify that the system is not intended to provide solutions or counseling but to support thematic exploration.
+The study protocol was approved by the public institutional review board of the Ministry of Health and Welfare of South Korea.